NavyBlueCheese/falling-sand/README.md

   bias.
 - **One move per cell per step** via a `FLAG_UPDATED` bit, reset each frame.
-- **Dirty chunks**: a 16×16 block is only simulated if something in it (or a neighbour) recently changed — that's what keeps mostly-settled scenes cheap.
+- **Dirty chunks**: a 16×16 block is only simulated if something in it (or a neighbour) recently changed; that's what keeps mostly-settled scenes cheap.
 - **Fixed 60 Hz simulation, free render rate**: physics is frame-count based, so decoupling it from the render rate keeps behavior identical across machines.